A functorial approach to rank functions on triangulated categories: Rank functions on triangulated categories

 Note that $f_2=\nu \circ f \circ \iota'$, where $\iota'$ is a section of $\pi$, so $f_2$ is the unique morphism making the bottom square of \eqref{eq:two_squares} commute.
 By the triangulated version of the $3\times3$ lemma (see \cite[Lemma 2.6]{May2001}), the diagram \eqref{eq:two_squares} can be completed to a diagram with triangles as rows and columns, as partially depicted below:

 This induces a commutative diagram in $\mod \cC$

 where the rows and all columns, except possibly the middle one, are exact.
 We claim that the central column is exact too.
 For that, we apply the $3 \times 3$ lemma three times.
 Consider the two leftmost columns in \eqref{eq:3x5diagram} and take the cokernels of the horizontal monomorphisms -- in this way we obtain a third column which must be a short exact sequence by the $3 \times 3$ lemma.
 A similar strategy is applied to the two rightmost columns: we consider the kernels of the horizontal epimorphisms and get a third column which is exact.
 It is then possible to enclose the middle column of \eqref{eq:3x5diagram} between two exact columns, so that we obtain a $3\times 3$ diagram whose rows and outermost columns are exact.
 The central column of \eqref{eq:3x5diagram} is therefore exact, since $\delta^\dagger\circ \gamma^\dagger=0$.
+In particular, it is split exact, since all objects involved are projective-injective in $\mod \cC$.
 Thus, the triangle

 is split and $Z\cong Z_1 \oplus Z_2$.
 As a result, we get

 Here, the second equality follows from (M4), the third is a consequence of Lemma \ref{lem:PropPreRankFunctions} and the last equality results from (M2).
 This finishes the proof. \end{proof}